 There’s also a Starbucks coffee which is located around the back of the hotel if you’re a fan of the ‘bucks.

-High Tea at the Palace
+High Tea at the Taj Mahal Palace Hotel

 If you’re like me, you love an afternoon tea!
 There’s something about a posh tea and a cake that makes my heart sing!